iamjabeed/LuxeHaven/README.md

 - User-friendly shopping cart with the capability to add, remove, and modify items.
 - Streamlined and secure checkout process with multiple payment options.
 - Integration with RazorPay for seamless and secure transactions.
-- Automated order confirmation emails and SMS notifications with tracking details.
+- Automated order confirmation emails and SMS notifications with tracking details(v2).
 - The ability for users to leave detailed reviews and ratings for products.
-- Product comparison functionality to assist users in making informed purchase decisions.
+- Product comparison functionality to assist users in making informed purchase decisions(v2).

 ### 2.4 Search and Navigation

 - A powerful search engine to quickly find products.
 - Advanced filtering and sorting options based on categories, prices, brands, and customer ratings.
 - Featured and best-selling product showcase.
-- "Recently Viewed Items" feature to allow users to revisit previously viewed products.
+- "Recently Viewed Items" feature to allow users to revisit previously viewed products(v2).

-### 2.5 Customer Support and Communication
+### 2.5 Customer Support and Communication(v2)

 - Real-time live chat support for user inquiries and assistance.
 - Automated email notifications for order updates, promotions, and personalized recommendations.
 - A comprehensive help center with FAQs, tutorials, and troubleshooting guides.
 - User-friendly returns and refunds process.

-### 2.6 User Engagement
+### 2.6 User Engagement(v2)

 - Newsletters and subscription options for users to receive updates and promotions.
 - Utilization of AI-driven recommendations to suggest products tailored to individual user preferences.
 - User reviews and ratings feature for contributions to product and seller reviews.
 - Social sharing capability to enable users to share product links on social media platforms.

-### 2.7 Security and Privacy

-- Implementation of SSL encryption and additional security measures for payment processing.
-- Strict adherence to data privacy regulations and user data protection.

 ## 3. Requirements